2028 Sussex and Brighton mayoral election

-The 2026 Sussex and Brighton mayoral election is due to be held on 7 May 2026 to elect the inaugural mayor of Sussex and Brighton who will lead the Sussex and Brighton Combined Authority.
+The 2028 Sussex and Brighton mayoral election is due to be held on 4 May 2028, postponed from an originally scheduled date of 7 May 2026, to elect the inaugural mayor of Sussex and Brighton who will lead the Sussex and Brighton Combined Authority.
+It will be held at the same time as other mayoral elections in England.

 Candidates

-The Conservative Party, Liberal Democrats, Green Party and Labour Party have all announced candidates.
+The Conservative Party, Liberal Democrats, Green Party, Labour Party and Reform UK have all announced candidates.
 One independent candidate, Martin Webb, is also standing.
-It is also expected that Reform UK will stand a candidate.

 Conservative Party

 The Conservative Party selected Katy Bourne as their candidate in July 2025.
 She has been the Sussex Police and Crime Commissioner since 2012.

 Green Party

 In October 2025, the Green Party of England and Wales announced that their deputy leader Rachel Millward, had been selected as their candidate.
 Millward has officially been the deputy leader of Wealden District Council since May 2025, although in practice she co-leads the council alongside the Liberal Democrat leader James Partridge, with the two swapping official titles annually since 2023.